Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

+    - From 0.9.0, we have fixed task stack alignment to match psABI requirement, please see changes happened in ``RTOS`` folder in git repo.
-    When you want to develop RTOS application in Nuclei SDK, please don't reconfigure ``SysTimer`` and ``SysTimer Software Interrupt``, since it is already used by RTOS portable code.
+    - When you want to develop RTOS application in Nuclei SDK, please don't reconfigure ``SysTimer`` and ``SysTimer Software Interrupt``, since it is already used by RTOS portable code.

 .. _design_rtos_freertos: